Using contradictions improves question answering systems: NLI models

+NLI is used to classify whether the reformulated answer is contradicted, entailed, or neutral with respect to a context passage.
+We used the whole context, as \citet{schuster_stretching_2022} and \citet{mishra_looking_2021} demonstrated that long premises still performed adequate though not as well as sentence-length premises.
+Using the whole context avoids needing to use decontextualization as is required in \citet{chen_can_2021}.

+We used two DeBERTa-based models \citep{he_deberta_2021} trained on the MNLI dataset \citep{williams-etal-2018-mnli} (called mnli-base and mnli-large) and an ALBERT model \citep{albert} trained on the ANLI dataset in addition to various other NLI datasets (called albert-anli) \citep{nie_adversarial_2020}.
+Table \ref{tab:models_trained1} contains the Hugging Face references to the NLI models After inference, the confidence scores are used for answer selection and performance evaluation.

-\section{Model size and approach performance analysis}
+\subsection{Model size and approach performance analysis}

-In order to help understand how the results presented above differ with model size or approach we have presented the following supplemental tables.
-Table \ref{tab:cross_mc_performance} shows differences in performance between mnli-base, mnli-large, and albert-anli.
-Table \ref{tab:selective_ranking} shows selective QA accuracies in the multiple choice setting where answer selection is done through ranking before we rank answers for selective QA.
-Selective QA on extractive QA using DistillBERT (table \ref{tab:selective_distillbert}) shows that QA+E+C does best in all cases and contradiction only does second best at 50\% coverage.
+Table \ref{tab:cross_mc_performance} mirrors Table \ref{tab:calibrated_performance} in the main text, but shows the accuracy results for uncalibrated \textbf{E}, \textbf{C}, and \textbf{E+C} in the main mnli-large model, as well as the results with the other NLI models, mnli-base and albert-anli.
+Table \ref{tab:selective_ranking} shows selective QA accuracy in the multiple choice setting where answer selection is done through ranking before we rank answers for selective QA.
+Selective QA on extractive QA using DistillBERT (table \ref{tab:selective_distillbert}) shows that \textbf{QA+E+C} does best in all cases and contradiction only does second best at 50\% coverage.